c2c-project/prytaneum-feedback/README.md

                         _id: ObjectId // Id of calling User (replier) },
-                    replyContent: String, // Content of the reply
+                    replyContent: String, // Content of the reply }
-                    repliedDate: string // Date when reply is submitted }
             ```
         - Response: